Smith runs for 2 TDs, No. 20 Minnesota routs Rutgers 42-7

 The nine-game winning streak is the Gophers’ longest since 1941-42.

-Morgan gave much of the credit for the offense’s success to his skill players, the runners who can go inside or outside and his receivers, who can beat double coverages.

-“Coach (Fleck) has done a great job of preparing us and not allowing us to look ahead,” said Morgan, who was 15 of 28 for 245 yards.

 The Gophers blew the game open in the fourth quarter, when Mohamed Ibrahim had a 6-yard TD run and defensive back Antoine Winfield Jr. scored on a 33-yard interception return on consecutive plays on offense.
-Morgan threw his second TD, a 56-yard pass to Tyler Johnson that could have been viewed as rubbing it in against a beaten foe.
+Morgan, who went 15 of 28 for 245 yards, scored his second TD, a 56-yard pass to Tyler Johnson that could have been viewed as rubbing it in against a beaten foe.

-Rutgers interim coach Nunzio Campanile had no problem with the late TD, saying it was up to his team to prevent it.

 There was a tender moment after the Ibrahim touchdown.
 Redshirt sophomore Casey O’Brien, a four-time cancer survivor, was sent out to hold the ball for the extra point by kicker Michael Lantz.
 He was mobbed by teammates after the kick.